Official websites use .mil

 You should work with your AF customer(s) who are contributing to the matching funding for the effort.

 The Phase II customer/end user/TPOC will likely be involved in a STRATFI or TACFI effort, however, this is not required.
-The SFPP is to be built off the Phase II effort, but a company could bring a different or additional customers/end users to the table.
+STRATFI's and TACFI's are built off the Phase II effort, but a company could bring a different or additional customers/end users to the table.

 Phase III refers to work that derives from, extends, or completes an effort made under prior SBIR/STTR funding agreements, but is funded by sources other than the SBIR/STTR program.
 It includes any follow-on, non-SBIR/STTR funding for further specialized R&D or transition of technologies developed during the previous phases to government acquisition programs.
 Some federal agencies provide supplemental funding for further development of promising innovations when they demonstrate strong commercial potential or the capability to meet critical U.S. government technology needs.